Knowing What Makes Windows Energy Efficient Can Save You Money

 - Visible Transmittance (VT): The amount of light the window lets through measured on a scale of 0 to 1, with values generally ranging from 0.20 to 0.80.
 The higher the VT, the more light you see.

-- Condensation Resistance Factor (CRF): How well the window resists water buildup on a scale from 0 to 100.
+- Condensation Resistance Factor (CRF): How strongly the window resists water buildup on a scale from 0 to 100.
 The higher the CRF, the better the window will resist condensation.

 More Panes, Less Pain

 Energy efficiency is greater in windows with more panes of glass in them.
-Double-pane windows are a popular choice for homeowners looking for more energy efficiency with replacement windows.
+Double-pane windows are a popular choice for homeowners looking for added energy efficiency with replacement windows.

-While they can cost more, triple-pane windows can offer even higher energy efficiency that is worth the money.
-Adding a middle pane means greater protection against the elements and allows the inner pane of the window to stay truer to room temperature.
+While they can cost more, triple-pane windows can offer even greater energy efficiency that is worth the investment.
+Adding a middle pane means more protection against the elements and allows the inner pane of the window to stay truer to room temperature.
 A third pane also reduces any convection currents and drafts that could make a room colder.

 Beyond improving energy efficiency, triple-pane windows also offer greater protection against noise and break-in damage than double-pane replacement windows.
-So, if you have noisy neighbors or live on a heavy-traffic street, you might benefit from triple-pane windows.
+So, if you have loud neighbors or live on a busy street, you might benefit from triple-pane windows.

 More Than Just Tinting